MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-specification.md

 ### FIRMWARE\_UPDATE\_OFFER - Information

-If the Component ID in the Component Information bytes (see [Component Information](#_Component_Information)) is set to 0xFF, then bits (15 bytes) are redefined to indicate Offer Information Only, from the Host to the component.
+If the Component ID in the Component Information bytes (see Component Information) is set to 0xFF, then bits (15 bytes) are redefined to indicate Offer Information Only, from the Host to the component.
 This mechanism allows for extensibility and a way for the Host to provide specific information to the device such as Start Offer List, End Offer List, Start Entire Transaction.
 Offer Information packets are always immediately Accepted by the component.

-#### Command
+#### FIRMWARE\_UPDATE\_OFFER - Information Command

 The FIRMWARE\_UPDATE\_OFFER –Information Command packet is defined as follows: